 whether you used the 10 classes or not.

-The use of cellular is strictly prohibited during class.
+The use of cellular devices is strictly prohibited during class.

 Have you ever wanted to take a ballet class?
 Perhaps you danced as a child, or maybe your parents never had the time or resources to enroll you in class.
 Whatever the case, adult ballet classes are gaining popularity, and adults just like you are welcome.